Fiw0202/Movie-Store/README.md

 5. Type "npm start" for run project

-How to Use To-Do List :
+How to Use Movie Store :

 You see only popular movie other feature is developing.
 **********************